Dirk Nowitzki: In popular culture

 In 2014, the film documentary Nowitzki.
 The Perfect Shot was released, which retells Nowitzki's career and life.

 Honors

 On October 30, 2019, by a unanimous resolution of the Dallas City Council, part of Olive Street was renamed Nowitzki Way, which runs past the American Airlines Center.
 In December 2019, Nowitzki received the Order of Merit of the Federal Republic of Germany from Federal President Frank-Walter Steinmeier, in recognition of his social commitment.

 On January 5, 2022, Nowitzki's number 41 was retired by the Mavericks.
-The same night, Mark Cuban unveiled the design for the statue of Nowitzki that was planned to be installed outside the arena.
+The same night, Mark Cuban unveiled the design for a statue of Nowitzki that was planned to be installed outside the American Airlines Center in Dallas.
 The statue was unveiled on Christmas Day later that year.

+A different Dirk Nowitzki statue in Frankfurt was unveiled on October 12, 2023, in recognition of Nowitzki's long-term advertising activities by the CEO of the ING Germany in the presence of Nowitzki in Frankfurt.
+The statue made by the sculptor Andreas Artur Hoferick of bronze, slightly over life size, shows Nowitzki sitting on a wooden bench on one side.
+The position on the bench is said to invite passersby to take space next to the athlete.

+In 2025, Nowitzki was inducted into the Germany's Sports Hall of Fame.